MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

 A **LOT** of images.

-Additionally, these images need to be *annotated*, annotations are additional files that correspond to images.
+Additionally, these images need to be *annotated*.
+Annotations are additional files that correspond to images.
 These files contain data about relevant objects in the image.

 Each different type of object that the model needs to identify needs to be represented as a class.
 The dataset to be used for training needs to include: the definition of all the classes, the images, and a description of which objects are in each image and where they are.